-Writing a blog article is not an easy task.
+Writing a blog post is not an easy task.

 You need to spend hours researching to create a perfect article that drives engagement, ranks in search, and transforms your readers into customers.